DataDog/documentation/content/en/tracing/llm_observability/trace_an_llm_application.md

 - Associate multiple interactions with one user by specifying a `session_id`.
 See [Tracking user sessions][6] in the SDK documentation.
 - [Persist a span between contexts or scopes][8] by manually starting and stopping it.
 - [Override the name of the LLM application with a different name][9] when starting a root span, which can be useful for differentiating between services or running an experiment.
-- Submit feedback from the users of your LLM application (thumbs up/thumbs down, rating from 1 to 5, and so on) as custom evaluation metrics via the [SDK][15] or the [API][16].
-This allows you to visualize the feedback evaluation metrics in your traces and also in the [cluster map view][17], where you can monitor any patterns in different topics of your LLM applications against these metrics.
+- Submit feedback from the users of your LLM application (thumbs up/thumbs down, rating from 1 to 5, and so on) as custom [evaluations][18] via the [SDK][15] or the [API][16].
+This allows you to visualize the feedback in your traces and also in the [cluster map view][17], where you can monitor any patterns in different topics of your LLM applications against these evaluations.

 ### Span creation example